strangetom/ingredient-parser/docs/source/explanation/usage.rst

 ===========

 With a model trained, it can be used to label the tokens of an ingredient sentence.
-The proces is shown in the figure below, taking the lower **Parsing** branch of the diagram.
+The process is shown in the figure below, taking the lower **Parsing** branch of the diagram.

 .. figure:: /_static/pipelines.svg
   :alt: Training and parsing pipelines.